European hedgehog: Population status

 In 2007 the hedgehog was classified a Biodiversity Action Plan priority species in Britain, largely in response to negative trends identified in national surveys such as Mammals on Roads survey, run by People's Trust for Endangered Species (PTES), which found an annual decline in counts of road casualties of around 7% from 2001 to 2004.
 Historic data from the National Gamebag Census suggest a steady decline between 1960 and 1980.
 Evidence from a questionnaire in 2005 and 2006 also supported an ongoing decline, with almost half of ~20,000 participants in PTES' Hogwatch survey reporting the impression that there were fewer hedgehogs than there had been five years earlier.

 A review of the available survey data for the population trend of the hedgehog in Britain was undertaken by the British Trust for Ornithology (BTO) in a report commissioned by PTES and the British Hedgehog Preservation Society (BHPS).
 This concluded that, at a conservative estimate, 25% of the British hedgehog population had been lost in a decade.
 The report also highlighted the importance of long-term monitoring to provide datasets with sufficient power to allow the changes to the population to be identified.
 Currently, the most important monitoring programmes involved in collecting information about the status of the British hedgehog population are PTES' Mammals on Roads and Living with Mammals surveys, and the BTO Breeding Bird Survey and Garden BirdWatch survey.
 A recent review of these surveys now suggests that rural populations have declined by at least a half and urban populations by up to a third since 2000.

+A 2026 survey conducted by Censuswide on behalf of Dino Decking found that, among the UK garden owners surveyed, 41% had never seen a hedgehog in their garden and 12% had not seen one for more than a year.

 Pest status

 This species has become a serious pest in areas where it has been introduced outside of its native range.
-One such location is the Western Isles of Scotland, where introduced hedgehogs eat the eggs of ground-nesting waders such as common snipe, dunlin, common redshank and northern lapwing.
+One such location is the Western Isles of Scotland, where introduced hedgehogs eat the eggs of ground-nesting waders, such as common snipe, dunlin, common redshank and northern lapwing.
 It is also considered a pest in New Zealand, where it preys upon various native fauna, including insects, snails, lizards and ground-nesting birds, particularly shore birds.
 As with many introduced animals, it lacks natural predators.

 Attempts to eliminate hedgehogs from bird colonies on the Scottish islands of North Uist and Benbecula in the Outer Hebrides were met with international outrage.
 Eradication began in 2003 with 690 hedgehogs being killed.
 Animal-welfare groups attempted rescues to save the hedgehogs.
 By 2007 legal injunctions against the killing of hedgehogs were put in place.
 In 2008 the elimination process was changed from killing the hedgehogs to trapping them and releasing them on the mainland.